motekar/wp-admin-secret/README.md

 The plugin includes a settings page where you can set and manage your secret key.
 This key determines the secret path required to access the login page.

+### Troubleshooting

+If you forget the secret key and are locked out of the login page:
+1. Disable the plugin by renaming or removing the plugin folder in `wp-content/plugins`.
+2. Reinstall and reactivate the "Admin Secret" plugin through the Plugins menu in WordPress.
+3. Visit the "Admin Secret Settings" page under the Settings menu to reset your secret key.

 ## Contributing

 Contributions are welcome!
 If you have any suggestions, improvements, or issues, feel free to open an issue or pull request on GitHub.